top of page

 2019

-Friends of Cherry Grove Schoolhouse became an incorporated organization.
-The schoolhouse was nominated and then approved by the Georgia National Register Review Board.
+The Friends of Cherry Grove Schoolhouse became an incorporated organization, and the schoolhouse was subsequently nominated and approved by the Georgia National Register Review Board.

-The schoolhouse was nominated as significant under the National Register Criterion C in the area of architecture as a rare example of a vernacular one-room schoolhouse with no stylistic features.
-It was also significant under National Register Criterion A in the area of ethnic heritage/black and education.
+The schoolhouse was nominated as significant under National Register Criterion C in the area of architecture, as a rare example of a vernacular one-room schoolhouse with no stylistic features.
+It was also deemed significant under National Register Criterion A in the areas of Ethnic Heritage/Black and Education.

 image.png